rvdh/puppet-uwsgi/README.md

    works on RedHat 6.
 Setting `service_provider` to `redhat` will now deploy the init.d service file, unless you specifically set `service_template` etc.
-   `systemd` will create a systemd service on RedHat 7.
+   `systemd` will create a systemd service on RedHat 7 and Debian 8.

 * `manage_service_file`
    Whether to override the system service file if it exists.